 Near Amherstburg in Essex County, Ontario — Central Canada

 Location.
-42° 5.096′ N, 83° 6.779′ W. Marker is near Amherstburg, Ontario, in Essex County.
-Marker is on Front Road South (County Route 20) south of Dalhousie Street, on the left when traveling south.
+42° 5.091′ N, 83° 6.784′ W. Marker is near Amherstburg, Ontario, in Essex County.
+Marker is on Front Road South (County Route 20) just from Dalhousie Street, on the left when traveling south.
+The historical marker is located in front of a residence overlooking the Detroit River, just south of Amherstburg.
 Touch for map.
-The historical marker is located in front of a residence overlooking the Detroit River, just south of Amherstburg.
 Marker is at or near this postal address: 779 Front Road South, Amherstburg, Ontario N9V 2M4, Canada.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 kilometers of this marker, measured as the crow flies.
-Colonel Matthew Elliott (a few steps from this marker); Bellevue 1816 (approx. 0.9 kilometers away); Simon Girty U.E. (approx. 1.6 kilometers away); Lt. - Colonel William Caldwell (approx. 1.7 kilometers away); The Great Sauk Trail (approx. 2 kilometers away); The Commissariat Office (approx. 2 kilometers away); Amherstburg Navy Yard (approx. 2.1 kilometers away); The Battle of Lake Erie (approx. 2.1 kilometers away).
+At least 8 other markers are within 3 kilometers Capture of the Anne, 1838 (a few steps from this marker); Bellevue 1816 (approx. 0.9 kilometers away); Simon Girty U.E. (approx. 1.6 kilometers away); Lt. - Colonel William Caldwell (approx. 1.7 kilometers away); The Great Sauk Trail (approx. 2 kilometers away); The Commissariat Office (approx. 2 kilometers away); Amherstburg Navy Yard (approx. 2.1 kilometers away); The Battle of Lake Erie (approx. 2.1 kilometers away).
 Touch for a list and map of all markers in Amherstburg.